sallonoroff/sallonoroff.github.io/_posts/2009-03-16-categorizing-small-cheap-computers.md

   - hardware
   - laptops
   - netbook
-  - small cheap computers
+  - pc
 ---
 Do you have trouble distinguishing an ultra-portable from a sub-notebook?
-Can&#8217;t spot a netbook in a sea of ULPCs?
-Well, [El Reg has compiled a lovely little flowchart](http://www.theregister.co.uk/2009/03/13/miniature_computer_field_guide/) for helping you categorize your Small, Cheap Computers.
+Can't spot a netbook in a sea of ULPCs?
+Well, [El Reg has compiled a lovely little flowchart](http://www.theregister.co.uk/2009/03/13/miniature_computer_field_guide/) for helping you categorize those Small, Cheap Computers.

-Shame it doesn&#8217;t help with the conundrum of the difference between a notebook and a laptop&#8230;
+Shame it doesn't help with the conundrum of the difference between a notebook and a laptop&#8230;